Citrinate/BoosterManager/BoosterManager/Docs/InventoryHistory.md

 > The BoosterManager plugin will detect when the bug may have occurred.
 On the `InventoryHistoryAPI` side of things, the value for `data[cursor]` will be `null` when it receives a page with this bug on it.
 If your API does not send a `next_page` or `next_cursor` response parameter, then the plugin will stop running and send a link in the Steam Chat to the page where the bug occurred.

-## Unknown Asset Bug
+## Missing Descriptions Bugs

+Every item appearing in `html` is meant to have an entry in `descriptions` located at `descriptions[appid][classid_instanceid]`

+There are several conditions in which this is not true:

-Occasionally some items in `html` will have a name starting with "Unknown Asset" instead of the appropriate item name.
-The affected items will still have defined `appid`, `classid`, `instanceid`, `contextid`, and `amount`, but the items will be missing from `descriptions`.
+- Occasionally some items in `html` will have a name starting with "Unknown Asset" instead of the appropriate item name.
+The affected items will still have defined `appid`, `classid`, `instanceid`, `contextid`, and `amount`, but they'll have no entry in `descriptions`.
+- It can sometimes happen that all of the item names do appear properly, but `descriptions` is just an empty array.
+- It can also sometimes happen that all of the item names do appear properly and `descriptions` is filled with entries, but some items will just be missing from `descriptions` for no apparent reason.

-This bug is likely caused by Steam servers being down; just keep reloading the page until everything appears properly.
+These sorts of bugs are likely caused by Steam servers being down, and will eventually go away on their own.

-> The BoosterManager plugin does not detect this bug.
+> The BoosterManager plugin does not detect these bugs.
 You can tell the plugin to refresh the page by sending back `cursor` and `page` in the `next_cursor` and `next_page` response parameters respectively.